contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 10.1.1.2
 ```

-And, we can run another container within the cluster, that belongs to the same network and
+As before, run another container belonging to the same network within the cluster and
 make sure that they can reach each other.

 ```